-Each batch of food and treats produced by Natural Balance Pet Foods, Inc. is rigorously tested to ensure that these 9 toxins don't end up in the bowl.
+Each batch of food and treats produced by Natural Balance Pet Foods, Inc. is rigorously tested to ensure quality and safety in every bowl.

 Mycotoxins are naturally occurring toxins produced by fungi (molds).
 The class called aspergillus is of particular interest.
 There are several hundred types of aspergillus, 14 of which produce a harmful toxin called Aflatoxins (a Mycotoxin).
 Aflatoxin can be found on cereals (wheat, etc), oilseeds (peanuts, soybean, and sunflower) and tree nuts (pecans, pistachio, and walnuts).
 These fungi have a worldwide distribution and the incidence of contamination depends on many factors such as temperature, humidity and soil condition during growth and further on conditions during storage.